shivani-reddy/AWS-Webapp-in-Cloud9/README.md

 Presented by: Shivani Gondi

+💂 Set up an IAM user: You created a new IAM user with admin permissions to provide a safer alternative to using the AWS root account for ongoing projects.

+☁️ Launch a new Cloud9 IDE: You set up a new Cloud9 IDE environment to write, run, and debug code without installing heavy software locally.

+⬇️ Install Maven & Java: You installed Apache Maven and Amazon Corretto 8 on your Cloud9 IDE to manage your project's dependencies for developing a Java web application.

+🏗️ Create the application: Using Maven, you generated a new Java web app from a template, creating a basic project structure and environment for further development.

 Introducing Today's Project

 What is AWS Cloud9 and Why is it Useful?
 AWS Cloud9 is an Integrated Development Environment (IDE) that allows you to write, run, and debug your code with just a browser.
 It’s useful for: